Get Your Free Audiobook

 1989.
 The Cold War will soon be over, but for Box 88, a top secret spying agency, the espionage game is heating up.

-2020.
-MI5 hear rumours of Box 88’s existence and go after Kite – but Iranian intelligence have got to him first.
-Taken captive and brutally tortured, Kite has a choice: reveal the truth about what happened in France 30 years earlier or watch his family die.
+2020: Kite has been taken captive and brutally tortured.
+He now has a choice: reveal the truth about what happened in France 30 years earlier – or watch his family die.

 In a battle unlike anything he has faced before, Kite must use all his skills to stay alive.